 - It also functions to define the boundaries of a specific area.

-- In a load bearing structure wall carries load of a building and transfer it to the foundation.
+- In a load-bearing structure, the wall carries a load of a building and transfers it to the foundation.

 - In various circumstances wall also carries the load of the roof slab.

-- It acts as a sound barrier to provide comfort against outside noise.
+- It acts as a sound barrier to providing comfort against outside noise.